Operation Bamberg: History

 The operation had already been prepared since 26 February 1942 from the southerly Regional Commissariat Zhytomyr by actions of the Slovakian Infantry Regiment with the subordinated 325th Order Police battalion in the area Mozyr-Szitkowiczi, which probably claimed more than 1,000 lives.
-This action seems to have been held up by the fact that the commander of the police battalion, a major of the Order Police (Schutzpolizei) didn't mobilize his troops for some time.
+This action seems to have been held up by the fact that the commander of the police battalion, a major of the Order Police (Schutzpolizei) did not mobilize his troops for some time.
 From the north the operation was to be conducted not by the 203rd Security Division, responsible for the area, but by the 707th Security Division, which had been transferred specifically for this purpose from the Regional Commissariat White Ruthenia.
 During a preliminary meeting on 8 March Max von Schenckendorff, commander of Army Group Centre Rear Area, thanked the Security Police and the SD for their support so far and assured them that for the success of the great action they were absolutely necessary.
 The operation plan of the 203rd Security Division defined as tasks:

 A) Annihilation of the main partisan bands.